 Hosted by the Ministry of the Environment of Japan and Sitra, the 2nd World Circular Economy Forum presents the world’s best circular economy solutions and will bring together 1,000 key thinkers and doers from around the world.

-Shardul Agrawala, Head of the Environment and Economy Integration Division, and Jane Korinek, Economist and Trade Policy Analyst, will participate in a panel discussion on circularity in global value chains and the implications of the circular economy for international trade.
-The discussion will be moderated by the Chair of the Working Party on Resource Productivity (WPRPW).
+Shardul Agrawala, Head of the Environment and Economy Integration Division, and Jane Korinek, Economist and Trade Policy Analyst, participated in a panel discussion on circularity in global value chains and the implications of the circular economy for international trade; moderated by the Chair of the Working Party on Resource Productivity (WPRPW).

-Masamichi Kono will moderate a panel discussion on the forthcoming OECD report Global Material Resources Outlook to 2060.
+Masamichi Kono moderated a panel discussion on the forthcoming OECD report Global Material Resources Outlook to 2060.

-Shardul Agrawala will present the findings of the OECD report.
+Shardul Agrawala presented the findings of the OECD report.

 The first uses global environment-economy modelling to project the impacts of continued resource use, and the effect of policy interventions.